mizutombo/adventure-game/LAB.md

 * No need to try and persist the data (though you can put on localStorage if you want)

-* Test your components with snapshot testing

 * You haven't yet learned how to use things like a router or some of the higher level state management techniques available in React.
 Just use what you know plus JavaScript know-how to orchestrate changes through the game.

 * The goal is to jump into React and try and build something more complex than first assignment.

+## Bonus
+* Test your components with snapshot testing

 ## Rubric
 * Functionally Correct (not buggy) *4pts*